Interview Kickstart has enabled over 3500 engineers to uplevel.

 Here’s the algorithm for heap sort:

 Step 1: Build Heap.
 Build a heap from the input data.
-Build a max heap to sort in increasing order, build a min heap to sort in decreasing order.
+Build a max heap to sort in increasing order, and build a min heap to sort in decreasing order.

 Step 2: Swap Root.
 Swap the root element with the last item of the heap.